tcstool/Skiddiemonkeys/README.md

 Explanation of menu items:
 <h3>Set up the database</h3>
 Set options to specify the IP of the MongoDB server and database parameters.
 NOTE:  DO NOT USE 127.0.0.1 HERE.
 This is the IP that will be transmitted to the servers to connect to as well.
-If you are using Metasploit, this will also allow you to specify options to load the Metasploit exploit port mappings into MongoDB.
+If using Metasploit, this will also allow specification of options to load the Metasploit exploit port mappings into MongoDB.

 <h3>Load Targets</h3>

-3. Set URI Path-The portion of the URI containing the page name and any parameters but NOT the host name (e.g. /app/acct.php?acctid=102).
-4. Set HTTP Request Method (GET/POST)-Set the request method to a GET or POST; Presently only GET is implemented but working on implementing POST requests exported from Burp.
-5. Set my local Mongo/Shell IP-Set this option if attacking a MongoDB instance directly to the IP of a target Mongo installation to clone victim databases to or open Meterpreter shells to.
-6. Set shell listener port-If opening Meterpreter shells, specify the port.
-7. Load options file-Load a previously saved set of settings for 1-6.
-8. Load options from saved Burp request-Parse a request saved from Burp Suite and populate the web application options.
-9. Save options file-Save settings 1-6 for future use.
-x.
-Back to main menu-Use this once the options are set to start your attacks.

-Once options are set head back to the main menu and select DB access attacks or web app attacks as appropriate for whether you are attacking a NoSQL management port or web application.
-The rest of the tool is "wizard" based and fairly self explanatory, but send emails to nosqlmap@gmail.com or find me on Twitter [@tcstoolHax0r](https://twitter.com/tcstoolHax0r) if you have any questions or suggestions.
+A comma separated target list in a text file will need to be provided.
+The format is as follows:
+``IP,value,location``
+- IP-The IP address the monkeys should attack.

+- Value-a numeric value from 0 to 3 which defines the criticality of the target and the data it holds.

+- Location-specify i for internal or e for external.
+Monkeys with a matching defined location are eligible to attack this target.

+<h3>Define Monkeys</h3>
+First, Skiddiemonkeys will ask how many monkeys to create.
+For each created monkey, the following will need to be specified:
+- Monkey IQ Ranging from 0 to 3.
+The lower the monkey IQ, the more likely it is to waste time on low value targets, or targets already attacked.
+- Monkey Type.
+There are various types of bad actors (aka "monkeys") which can be defined:
+<i>Scan Monkey-</i>These monkeys are port scanners which will scan random targets in the provided CSV file.
+One scan monkey is always required on a blank database to provide network facing service data to the other monkeys for them to attack.
+<i>Exploit Monkey-</i>These monkeys will launch random Metasploit exploits with random payloads based on open ports on a random target.
+<i>Fuzzy Monkey-</i>These monkeys will send random amounts of data within a specified range at random ports on a target.
+<i>Brute Monkey-</i>These monkeys will launch dictionary password attacks using common default credentials against SSH and FTP servers.
+<i>Web Monkey-</i>These monkeys will perform directory brute forcing against exposed web servers using common directory names.

+- Monkey Location
+Specify the location of the monkey server.
+This defines eligibility to attack targets based on the value associated with the target in the CSV file.

+<h3>Unleash the Monkeys!</h3>
+Specify the number of minutes for the monkeys to attack the targets provided.
+This information will be transmitted to the monkey servers along with the other defined attributes and the events will begin.

+<h3>See the Monkey Business</h3>
+Generate a report of all the bad actions generated by the monkeys during the run.
+Currently only CSV output is supported.

+ [@tcstoolHax0r](https://twitter.com/tcstoolHax0r) if you have any questions or suggestions.

 Contribute
 ==========